o3de/o3de.org/content/docs/user-guide/features/engine/cvars.md

 ---
-description: ' Use the console variable (CVAR) tutorial to modify and create console variables in Amazon Lumberyard. '
+description: ' Use the console variable (CVAR) tutorial to modify and create console variables in Open 3D Engine. '
 title: Console Variable Tutorial
 ---
 # Console Variable Tutorial {#system-cvar-tutorial}